 Premises liability laws are in place to safeguard public and private properties; and to ensure that homeowners, property managers, businesses, and government entities ensure the safety of visitors—invited or otherwise—at all times.
 Under these laws, property owners and managers are legally bound to address potential hazards, block unauthorized entry, or post a warning sign for visitors.

-If you have been injured as a result of unsafe conditions (of any kind) on someone else’s property, you may be entitled to compensation … Money that you may need to replace any lost wages, to repay costly medical bills, or to pay for ongoing medical treatment.
+If you have been incurred a premise liability injury as a result of unsafe conditions (of any kind) on someone else’s property, you may be entitled to compensation … Money that you may need to replace any lost wages, to repay costly medical bills, or to pay for ongoing medical treatment.